The Secret to Every Successful Diet And Fitness Program

-People are naturally afraid of things like heights, snakes and spiders.
-Put most children and adults up on something really high or hand them a python and they will give you the same reaction.
+People are naturally afraid of things like heights, snakes, and spiders.
+Put most children and adults onto something really high or hand them a python and they will give you the same reaction.

 Fortunately for you (unless you are a skydiver or collector of reptiles,) you probably don’t have to elicit these inborn fear responses very often.
-Unfortunately for you, however, since there are centers of your brain always on the hunt for things of which to be afraid, when old fears start to disappear from your life, your brain is excellent at creating new ones.
+Unfortunately for you, since there are centers of your brain always on the hunt for things of which to be afraid of.
+So when old fears start to disappear from your life, your brain is excellent at creating new ones.

-I see this fear creation ability first hand at almost every gym I visit around the world.
+I see this fear creation occur firsthand at almost every gym I visit around the world.

 Instead, I realized I had to remove the fear all of these people have about joining and participating in an exercise program.

 Terror is easy to read on the faces of your audience when you are standing in front of them.

 A new member of a fitness program is easy to spot.
 When the new members entered the building last night, I could immediately recognize most of them were anxious.